BOOKSFASHIONHOME DECOR

 The Two Princesses of Bamarre by Gail Carson Levine

 Princess Addie and Princess Meryl could not be more different.
 Addie, shy and quiet, has always known that the brash, brave Meryl would be the one to conquer the world.
-But when seemingly invincible Meryl comes down with the Grey Death, Addie quickly realizes she’s the only one who can save her beloved sister.
+But when Meryl comes down with the Grey Death, Addie realizes she’s the only one who can save her beloved sister.
 Featuring run-ins with griffins, wizards, dragons, and fairies, this high fantasy romp teaches us that one need not be bold to be brave.

 Fantastic Mr. Fox by Roald Dahl

 Now a visually arresting stop-motion animated film by Wes Anderson, Roald Dahl’s classic tale of a wily fox just trying to get by transcends generation.
 Three nasty farmers, Boggis, Bounce, and Bean, have grown tired of the fantastic Mr. Fox continually outsmarting them.
 When they hatch a plan to stop him, Mr. Fox knows he’ll have to recruit the other animals if he is to keep feeding his family.
-Featuring a delightful cast of animal characters, and a cunning, sprightly protagonist, this slim novel shows off the best of Dahl’s storytelling prowess.

 The Wind in the Willows by Kenneth Grahame

-This perennial favorite of children all over the world follows shy Mole, the opinionated Ratty, wise Badger and charismatic Toad on adventures through the Wild Wood.
+This favorite of children all over the world follows shy Mole, sly Ratty, wise Badger and charismatic Toad on adventures through the Wild Wood.
 Whether they’re stealing a sports car or springing someone from jail, the hijinks of this unlikely crew follows the animals through all four seasons.
 Written in 1908, the story is just as appealing today as it was then, with a big dose of nature amidst the silliness.

 Misty of Chincoteague by Marguerite Henry